bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 Authorization checks (i.e. the call to `IAuthorizationService`) should be contained in [command and query classes](http://localhost:3000/architecture/server/#cqrs-adr-0008).

+This is the simplest way to ensure that authorization is always checked, and ensures that the authorization check stays in step with what the query or command actually does.

 ### Operation names

 Define your basic operations using the CRUD verbs - create, read, update, delete.